MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbandaccountwatcher_stop_1201535524.md

 You can query the status of a watcher using the [Status](mobilebroadbandaccountwatcher_status.md) property to determine if the watcher was aborted due to an unexpected internal error condition.

+Note that you do not need to explicitly stop and start the account watcher on App Suspend/Resume events.
+Instead, starting and starting the watcher is handled by the API itself.

 ## -examples

 ## -see-also